Norkart/Leaflet-MiniMap/readme.md

 `shadowRectOptions:` Sets the style of the aiming shadow rectangle by passing in a [Path.Options object](http://leafletjs.com/reference.html#path-options).
 (Clickable will always be overridden and set to false.)

+`strings:` Overrides the default strings allowing for translation.
+See below for available strings and `example/example_i18n.html` for an example.

+### Available Strings

-`hideText:` Sets the text to be displayed as Tooltip when hovering over the toggle button on the MiniMap and it is visible.
+`hideText:` The text to be displayed as Tooltip when hovering over the toggle button on the MiniMap and it is visible.
 Defaults to 'Hide MiniMap'

-`showText:` Sets the text to be displayed as Tooltip when hovering over the toggle button on the MiniMap and it is hidden.
+`showText:` The text to be displayed as Tooltip when hovering over the toggle button on the MiniMap and it is hidden.
 Defaults to 'Show MiniMap'

 ##Building minified versions
 First, install node.js on your system.
 Then run `npm install` to get the dependencies, and `npm build` to build